• Skip to primary navigation

 1 – Make your ball

-Start your ball by placing a small round gift (EOS lip balm, a bouncy ball, a pair of Christmas socks rolled up) on top of a piece of your saran wrap.
-Since it’s the beginning, I also like to wrap some cash around it (to make the final person the lucky winner!).
+Start your ball by placing a small round gift (EOS lip balm, a bouncy ball, a pair of Christmas socks or fuzzy socks rolled up) on top of a piece of your saran wrap.
+Since it’s the beginning, I also like to wrap some cash around it (to make the final person the lucky winner who gets one of the best prizes).

 Wrap the saran wrap around it to make a ball.
 Add another layer or two if you want, or just rip it off there.